Asst. Prof., Department of Hearing and Speech Sciences

 B.A.
 (Psychology/Neuroscience), 2013, St. Olaf College, Northfield, MN

-Jane is a second year graduate student in the Neuroscience Graduate Program.
+Jane is a third year graduate student in the Neuroscience Graduate Program.
 She obtained her Doctor of Audiology (Au.D.) from Vanderbilt University in 2017 after completing her clinical externship at the Medical University of South Carolina.
 Jane has worked in the Ramachandran lab since May 2014, at which time she completed a T35 NIH traineeship.
 She is interested in combining her clinical knowledge with her passion for neuroscience by investigating neurophysiology and neural circuitry of the auditory system in normal hearing subjects and following noise-induced hearing impairment.
 In her spare time, Jane sings in a few local and regional choral ensembles and enjoys hanging out with her husky, Lena, and her tuxedo cat, Wilma.